OUR LEADERSHIP TEAM

 Day Support Services Director

 Christina Wilson, Day Services Director, has been working in the human services field for 16 years.
 She started at EPIC in May 2016 and works diligently to help lead, educate, motivate, and encourage her team to help the people they support to gain independence and enhance their quality of life.

 Myles Sheffey, Director of Residential Supports Services, has been working in the human services field for almost 20 years.
 He started at EPIC in June 2016 and is passionate about ensuring that the health and safety of people supported are attended to 24/7, providing his staff with the tools and resources they need to carry out the mission of EPIC, and maintaining the compassion and motivation he needs to be an effective leader every day.

 Marcia Burrell-Odeyemi, RN has been the Director of Nursing Services at EPIC for over 18 years.
 Prior to becoming the D.O.N, Marcia also worked as a Direct Support Professional in EPIC’s residential homes.
 Marcia and her nursing team provide premier health management and supportive healthcare services to promote, protect, and preserve the health of EPIC’s individuals.

 Human Resources Director

-Immaculate Anyangwe, MHRM, PHR, Human Resources Director, started her career in the human services field at EPIC in 2014 where she utilizes her Master’s degree and certifications in Human Resources to oversee Benefit Administration, Employee Relations, and Training and Development for over 200 employees.
+Vonté Boyd, SHRM-CP, began her career in the human services field in 2014.
+Joining EPIC in 2022 as the Human Resources Director, Vonté utilizes her experience and certification in Human Resources Management to oversee Benefit Administration, Employee Relations, and Training and Development for over 200 employees.